Sokollu Mehmed Pasha: War with the Habsburgs

+Sokollu Mehmed Pasha, attended by Feridun Ahmed Beg, mourning Suleiman's death in 1566.
+Nüzhet-i Esrâr, TSMK H.1339 (1568–1569).

 Expecting a mutiny among the military in the capital, Sokollu Mehmed had Suleiman's body sent to Constantinople to restore order amongst the janissaries and other officials, who now demanded more compensation for their past efforts.
 In Belgrade, Sultan Selim II called a council, as even some of his closest officials were openly mocking him.
 Sokollu Mehmed assured him that he would manage everything effectively, and distributed gifts to the troops, rewarding them handsomely to regain their loyalty.

 On the fifth day of their stay in Belgrade, the Sultan, Sokollu Mehmed and the army departed for Constantinople.
 Before they managed to return to the Empire's capital, a mutiny broke out and the road to the city was blocked, and Sokollu Mehmed and Ahmed Pasha had to bribe their way into the city.
 Order was restored after Sokollu Mehmed convinced the Sultan to promise to send handsome gifts and higher wages to the janissaries.
 The next morning, each janissary was given standard pay of 40 ducats and an additional 20 ducats as an accession bonus.
 Soon, the other branches of the military, the sipahis and mercenaries, demanded higher wages as well.
 Mehmed arrested and replaced their aghas at once, finally stopping all dissent.

 Two years after Selim's accession, on 17 February 1568, Sokollu Mehmed succeeded in concluding at Edirne a peace treaty with Emperor Maximilian II, whereby the Emperor agreed to pay an annual "honorary present" of 30,000 ducats.

+The Islamic scholars opposed Sokollu, and viewed him as a dictatorial vizier.
+As hee benefited from Selim II leaving all state affairs to the government and Mehmet.